shihyuntang/mywebsite-hugo-/content/tutorials/astro-stat/_index.md

 ![](https://m.media-amazon.com/images/I/71tsPYwfXGL._AC_UF1000,1000_QL80_.jpg)

 ---
 *The notes and content presented on this webpage are intended for personal use and reference.
 While I strive to ensure accuracy and completeness, please be aware that the information may not be 100% correct.
-Additionally, many sections of this site have been reviewed and polished with the assistance of ChatGPT, an AI language model from OpenAI.*
+Additionally, this site have been reviewed and polished with the assistance of ChatGPT, an AI language model from OpenAI.*

 <!-- ---
 ## Contents